 interact with the other residents there, especially some of the men and his roommate.
 He seems helpless and hopeless.
 His abandonment defines him.
 Our social worker stated that she has been frustrated talking with him in that whenever she has tried to point out positives to him he ignores them and remains fixated on his losses.
 She expressed this as “he just doesn’t want to do anything for himself”.
 I believe he doesn’t because he doesn’t see any reason to do anything for himself – his “self” is gone.
 He has lost everything that has given him meaning in the past.
 I’m not sure what he holds on to or what is keeping him going.
 It may be that this reaching out to others and trying to rebuild relationships in the time he has left (which he thinks is short) is his purpose right now.
 This desire to connect with me is evidence of that.

 Presence was very important to him.
 The fact that I visited him before, however

+briefly, was an important starting point.
 The fact that he sought out that presence again shows he trusts me and that he felt supported while I was there.

 APC Common Standards: PAS4